PHPCSStandards/PHPCSStandards.github.io/wiki/Reporting.md

 In the example above, the `Inline comment style` convention was checked 594 times, indicating that 594 inline comments were found and checked.
 585 of them (98.48%) used the `// ...` style variation and 9 of them (1.52%) used the `/* ... */` style variation.

 > **Tip:** To check your code against a wide range of conventions, specify all included standards.
-This will take longer, but give you more information about your code: `phpcs --standard=Generic,PEAR,Squiz,PSR2,Zend --report=info /path/to/code`
+This will take longer, but gives you more information about your code: `phpcs --standard=Generic,PEAR,Squiz,PSR2,Zend --report=info /path/to/code`

 ## Printing a Code Report